Editorial Policies

 Contact staff evaluate received e-mails for Journal Manager.
 If it is believed that some issues can not be solved by journal staff, then e-mails are forwarded to Journal Managers.

-For photographs that may reveal the identity of the patients, signed releases of the patient or their legal representative should be enclosed, and the publication approval must be provided in the Materials and Methods section.
+For photographs that may reveal a patient’s identity, signed consent forms from the patient or their legal representative must be provided.
+Additionally, publication approval should be clearly stated in the Materials and Method section.

 Policy of Screening for Plagiarism

-Papers submitted to the Journal will be screened for plagiarism using Similarity Check / iThenticate plagiarism detection tools.
-Editorial management of the Journal will immediately reject papers leading to plagiarism or self-plagiarism.
+Papers submitted to the Journal will be screened for plagiarism using Similarity Check/iThenticate plagiarism detection tools.
+The editorial team will immediately reject any papers found to involve plagiarism or self-plagiarism.

-Challenge Journal of Perioperative Medicine is extremely sensitive about plagiarism.
-All submissions are screened by a similarity detection software (iThenticate by CrossCheck) at any point during the peer-review and/or production process.
-Even if you are the author of the phrases or sentences, the text should not have unacceptable similarity with the previously published data.
+Challenge Journal of Perioperative Medicine maintains a strict policy against plagiarism.
+All submissions are screened using similarity detection software (iThenticate by CrossCheck) at any stage of the peer-review and/or production process.
+Even if you are the original author of certain phrases or sentences, the text should not show an unacceptable level of similarity to previously published material.

-In the event of alleged or suspected research misconduct, e.g., plagiarism, citation manipulation, and data falsification/fabrication, the Editorial Board will follow and act following COPE guidelines.
+In cases of alleged or suspected research misconduct, such as plagiarism, citation manipulation, or data falsification/fabrication, the Editorial Board will investigate and take appropriate action in accordance with COPE (Committee on Publication Ethics) guidelines.

-Each person listed as an author should fulfill the authorship criteria recommended by the International Committee of Medical Journal Editors (ICMJE - www.icmje.org).
+Each person listed as an author must fulfill the authorship criteria recommended by the International Committee of Medical Journal Editors (ICMJE: www.icmje.org).
 The ICMJE recommends that authorship is based on the following four criteria:

-4. Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved
+- Agreement to be accountable for all aspects of the work and ensuring that any questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-In addition to being accountable for the parts of the work he/she has done, an author should be able to identify which co-authors are responsible for specific other parts of the work.
-Also, authors should have confidence in the integrity of the contributions of their co-authors.
+In addition to being accountable for their own contributions, an author should be able to identify which co-authors are responsible for specific other parts of the work.
+Authors should also have confidence in the integrity of their co-authors' contributions.

-All those designated as authors should meet all four criteria for authorship, and all who meet the four criteria should be identified as authors.
+All individuals designated as authors must meet all four criteria for authorship, and all who meet the criteria should be listed as authors.
 Those who do not meet all four criteria should be acknowledged on the title page of the manuscript.

-Challenge Journal of Perioperative Medicine requires corresponding authors to submit a signed and scanned version of the authorship contribution form during the initial submission process to act appropriately on authorship rights and to prevent ghost or honorary authorship.
-If the editorial board suspects a case of “gift authorship,” the submission will be rejected without further review.
-As part of the submission of the manuscript, the corresponding author should also send a short statement declaring that he/she accepts to undertake all the responsibility for authorship during the submission and review stages of the manuscript.
+Challenge Journal of Perioperative Medicine requires corresponding authors to submit a signed and scanned version of the authorship contribution form during the initial submission process.
+This ensures proper handling of authorship rights and helps prevent ghost or honorary authorship.
+If the editorial board suspects "gift authorship," the submission will be rejected without further review.
+As part of the manuscript submission, the corresponding author must also submit a brief statement confirming their acceptance of full responsibility for authorship during the submission and review stages.

 Copyright & Licensing Information